 - The cost of health, both physical and mental

 Quality nutrition is very important.
 Likewise, is the avoidance of preservatives, flavor enhancers, binders & fillers typically associated with commercial diets is also important.
-Diet texture is often overlooked, we believe great consideration should be given to it, with regards to maintaining optimum oral hygiene and providing environmental enrichment that a biscuit simply can’t provide
+Diet texture is often overlooked, we believe great consideration should be given to it, with regards to maintaining optimum oral hygiene and providing environmental enrichment that a biscuit simply can’t provide.

-The pet food industry is a relatively new industry, with kibble being produced only in the last 100 years.
+A: The pet food industry is a relatively new industry, with kibble being produced only in the last 100 years.
 Originally a biscuit was made with the noble goal of feeding starving and homeless dogs.
 The reason these biscuits were invented was simply a matter of finance, to feed stray dogs like carnivorous kings, was financially unviable.
 The fact that clever marketing has somehow managed to convince a generation of pet owners that biscuits are somehow appropriate to feed carnivores, absolutely boggles my mind.
 Particularly when we consider, the dramatic shift away from the carnivore’s ancestral diet has seen the rise of periodontal gum disease, kidney disease, intestinal disease, and obesity, just to name a few.

 Some carnivores suffer from allergies towards certain animal proteins.